 Booking is essential for CAmp, Bach and Lodge - please use booking form below.
 Please remember to include your email and phone number.

 The Lodge buildings accommodate up to 38 people in 17 double, twin and single bedrooms that have changed little since they were built in 1910.
 It is original, a little rustic and refreshingly simple.
 The Lodge is self-catering.
 Cooking and bathroom facilities are communal.
 (Additionally there is the Whatipu Bach which sleeps up to 8, across 3 double bedrooms).

 Cooking utensils, crockery and cutlery are available for guests to prepare their own meals.
 Fridge space is limited so we suggest that large groups coming in summer bring additional chilly bins and ice.

-Guests should bring their own sheets and duvets/blankets, or sleeping bags.
-Pillows and pillowcases are provided.
+Guests should bring their own Pillows, sheets and duvets/blankets, or sleeping bags.
 Bathmats and hand towels are supplied as are tea towels and dishwashing/cleaning supplies.
 Hot water bottles are a must for chilly winter nights.
 Guests should also bring torches, insect repellent and sunblock in summer, footwear for hot black sand and suitable clothing for changeable conditions.
 In winter gumboots are recommeneded.

 There are five toilets and three showers in a modern complex that has continuous hot water.
 There is a sixth toilet located within the porch of the Gibbons Homestead.